Henry Sherwood: Electoral record

 In early 1843, Buchanan resigned from the Legislative Assembly, satisfied that his objective of securing responsible government had been secured.
 In the resulting by-election, Sherwood again stood for election and this time was successful.

 He was re-elected to the second Parliament in 1844, and the third Parliament in 1848.
 He was not originally elected to the fourth Parliament in 1852, but was elected in 1853 in a by-election.
 He was defeated in the general election of 1854.

+During the Crisis of 1849, Sherwood both advocated for and became a prominent figure within the British American League, who wished to see a "federative union" of British North American Colonies.
+The British American League was juxtaposed to the Montreal Annexation Manifesto, the latter of which wished to see the Province of Canada annexed into the United States following dissatisfaction from the governing and policies of the British Colonial government.

 Executive positions

 The Governor General, Sir Charles Bagot, had instructions from the British government to bring both English and French Canadians into his government, to solidify support for the new Province of Canada.
 At the same time, he was not to encourage developments towards responsible government.
 To fulfill these instructions, he sought to create a ministry with members from across the political spectrum.
 Sherwood was invited to join the new ministry as solicitor-general for Canada West, although he did not hold a seat in the Assembly.
 However, he only held the position for six weeks, from July 23 to September 16, 1842, as Bagot found that he had to re-organise the ministry and Sherwood lost the position.

 From May 28, 1847, to March 11, 1848, Sherwood served as Joint Premier of the Province of Canada for Canada West along with his counterpart Denis-Benjamin Papineau who represented Canada East.